Dallas Wings

 Dallas Wings Bio

-Dallas Wings (Image Source: Dallas Wings Instagram account)
+Dallas Wings (Image Source: Dallas Wings Instagram account/@dallaswings)

 The franchise has a long and storied history.
 It was originally founded as the Detroit Shock in 1998 as one of the first expansion teams in the newly created WNBA.
-In their early years in Detroit, the Shock struggled to make the playoffs, only qualifying once in their first five seasons.
-However, fortunes turned around in 2003 when they had a stellar 25-9 regular season record.
-That same year, the Shock defeated the two-time defending champion Los Angeles Sparks to win their first WNBA championship.
+The Shock had a poor record in their early years, qualifying for the playoffs only once in their first five seasons.
+They began to change things in 2003 with a 25-9 regular season.
+That year, they beat the two-time defending champion Los Angeles Sparks to capture their first WNBA championship.

 The Shock remained a powerhouse for the next several years, making the WNBA Finals three straight seasons from 2006-2008.
-They won titles in 2006 over the Sacramento Monarchs and in 2008 over the San Antonio Silver Stars, but fell to the Phoenix Mercury in 2007.
+They won titles in 2006 over the Sacramento Monarchs and in 2008 over the San Antonio Silver Stars, but fell to the Phoenix Mercury in 2007, as per Basketball Reference.

-In 2009, the franchise relocated to Tulsa, Oklahoma and was renamed the Tulsa Shock, playing there for six seasons.
-The team then moved again in 2016 to the Dallas-Fort Worth area, taking on their current Dallas Wings name and logo.
+In 2009, the franchise relocated to Tulsa, Oklahoma, and was renamed the Tulsa Shock, playing there for six seasons.
+The team then moved again in 2016 to the Dallas-Fort Worth area, taking on the Dallas Wings name and logo, according to the official website of the WNBA.

 Dallas Wings Famous Players